Meet the Team

 Joy Hughes - School Administrator

 Joy first became involved with Meadowbrook School as a parent in 1999, with her eldest daughter graduating from Meadowbrook in 2006.
-Joy returned again as a parent in 2013 with her younger daughter currently in Year 3.
+Joy returned again as a parent in 2013 with her younger daughter.
 In 2016 Joy became a Trustee of FOMM (Friends of Meadowbrook Montessori) and has been involved in a variety of fund-raising initiatives for the school over the years.